 (2) Where notice of the variation of a credit sale contract or loan contract is given in a common form and posted by bulk postage, the notice shall be deemed to have been given 21 days after the date on which the last of the bulk postages was made.

-42. Civil penalty
+42. Breach of s.
+31, 35, 36, 38, 39, 40(1) or 91(1), effect of

 (1) Subject to section 85, where —

-(a) a credit sale contract is not in writing signed by the debtor or is not in accordance with section 35;
+(a) a credit sale contract is not in writing signed by the debtor or is not in accordance with section 35; or

-(b) a loan contract is not in writing signed by the debtor or is not in accordance with section 36;
+(b) a loan contract is not in writing signed by the debtor or is not in accordance with section 36; or

-(c) the annual percentage rate under a credit sale contract, or a loan contract, is not disclosed in accordance with section 38 and, if applicable, section 39;
+(c) the annual percentage rate under a credit sale contract, or a loan contract, is not disclosed in accordance with section 38 and, if applicable, section 39; or

 (d) a credit sale contract or a loan contract is deemed to be not in accordance with the provisions of this Division by reason of section 40(1); or